 In 2006, Todd was promoted to Sergeant.
 Since then he has served as a Patrol Sergeant, Training Sergeant, and Special Investigations Unit (SIU) Sergeant.
 He was promoted to Commander in 2014 and assigned to the Patrol Division.
-He currently oversees two patrol crews, the K9 program, the Field Training Officer (FTO) program and the Traffic Unit.
+He currently oversees the department's Hiring and Recruiting Team, Training Unit, and Research/Development.

 He attended Washington State University from 1984-1988 and received a Bachelor's Degree in Criminal Justice.
 Go Cougs!

 Commander Mike O'Reilly began his law enforcement career in 1995 at the Kent Police Department.
 He spent the first three years in the Patrol Division.
 Mike spent the next three years as a Detective working plain clothes/undercover street crimes and vice with the Special Investigations Unit (SIU).
 He returned to the Patrol Division for another three years before he was selected as a Bike/Boat Officer with the Special Operations Unit (SOU).